Solving the Workflow Satisfiability Problem using General Purpose Solvers: Computational experiments

 \subsection{Scaling analysis: $n = 10k$}

 In this section, we study scaling of the performance in the $n = 10k$ slice, i.e.\ how the solution time depends on $k$ if $n = 10k$.
 This slice was identified as a realistic ratio between $n$ and $k$ in the literature.
-In~\cite{KaPaGuGa16}, it was observed that all the best solution methods demonstrated scaling compatible with the theoretical expectations $O(2^{k \log k})$.
+In~\cite{KarapetyanPGG19}, it was observed that all the best solution methods demonstrated scaling compatible with the theoretical expectations $O(2^{k \log k})$.
 Specifically, the running time closely followed $O(2^{k \log k / 13.2})$, where the 13.2 factor reflected the improvements achieved by heuristics.
 In this paper, we study scaling of the running time for WSP with different constraint types.

 Figure~\ref{fig:scaling-10k} shows how the PBPB and CS formulations solved with OR-Tools behave when the instance size grows.
+Each running time is averaged over 100 instances of the given size.
 Observe that PBPB (dashed lines) demonstrated considerably better performance and slightly better consistency across the constraint types compared to CS (solid lines).
 Note that the $y$-axis in this figure is logarithmic, hence any straight line corresponds to exponential time growth.
 It appears that the running time of both solvers is slightly super-exponential, consistent with the theoretical expectation $O(2^{k \log k})$.
 The complexity seems to be consistent between UI and non-UI constraints demonstrating the effectiveness of CDAs.